eric60/YouTube-Blocker/README.md

 - Logo was made in Adobe Photoshop
 - Background page replaced with Service Worker
   - background pages provide an environment that lives independent of any other window or tab.
 This allows extensions to observe and act in response to events.
-  -

-### Resources Used
+- Resources Used:
   * Chrome Extension API
   * Youtube Data API

-# Setup
-1. fork repo if desired
-2. clone repo locally
-2. go to chrome://extensions
-3. Press `Load unpacked` in top left corner
-4. Select your cloned youtube-blocker folder
-5. Enable the extension and develop in your IDE.
-6. Changes should reflect automatically after you save
-7. If not, then press the refresh button on the extension card in the chrome://extensions page

 # Screenshots
 Screenshot 1) Chrome Extension Page